pgaulon/pgaulon.github.io/2023-03-23-htb-ca-ctf/web_didactic_octo_paddle.md

         }
 ```

-Once logged in as admin, the user page renders the user names with `jsrender`:
+Once logged in as admin, the user page will be rendered with the user names using `jsrender`:

 ```js
   router.get("/admin", AdminMiddleware, async (req, res) => {